top of page

 1. For a natural approach, consider using organic remedies like, Insecticidal soap, made from natural fatty acids, it is an effective option.
 Apply the soap solution to the infested areas, ensuring thorough coverage

-A simple solution of dish soap, ACV and water can be effective in suffocating mealybugs.
+It's easy to make!
+Just a simple solution of dish soap, ACV (apple cider vinegar) and water can be effective in suffocating mealybugs.

-• Mix a few capfuls of apple cider vinegar and a few drops of Dawn dish soap in a spray bottle filled with water and spray it onto the infested areas.
+• Mix a few capfuls of apple cider vinegar and a few drops of Dawn (or any other brand of dish soap you may have) in a spray bottle filled with water and spray it onto the infested areas.
+You will need to repeat spray treatments every couple of days or so.

-S&P Tip - Do not use any of these above treatments in sunlight - make sure to keep your plants out of any direct sun light while doing treatments, farina will be compromised during these times and sun exposure can cause irreversible damage.
+S&P Tip - Do not use any of the above treatments in sunlight.
+During treatments, keep your plants away from direct sunlight, the farina is compromised at this time, and sun exposure can lead to irreversible damage such as severe sunburn.

 Prevention and Control Measures